txodds/tx-on-chain/README.md

 Tx Oracle is a hybrid Solana on-chain and TxODDS hosted off-chain system.
 It supports the following two main use key cases:

-1. Make proprietary TxODDS data available for any funded blockchain users by linking the on-chain subscribe transactions with issued time-limited API tokens.
+1. **Data Access Layer**.
+Make proprietary TxODDS data available for any funded blockchain users by linking the on-chain subscribe transactions with issued time-limited API tokens.
    - The data is canonicalised so that all fixtures, odds, or scores are provably unique and can be validated on-chain using cryptographic proofs based on Merkle roots for batches of respective data published to the Solana blockchain.
    - The data is delivered in a request-response or streaming form.
    - One-week long subscriptions are established using a cryptographically secure protocol that assumes that a funded Solana user wallet can (programmatically) purchase `TxODDS subscription tokens` (used as a temporal fully returnable collateral) and pay for access to proprietary data using the SOL currency.

-2. Sophisticated and highly general binary options Trading that allows users to:
+2. **Prediction-based trading** Sophisticated and highly general binary options Trading that allows users to:
    - submit cryptographically signed College Football and Basketball prediction offers for specified time periods,
    - receive via stream the resulting notifications to paid subscribers over the Trading stream,
    - accept and cryptorgaphically sign the offers (once the trade match is confirmed by the off-chain service, a fully-secure on-chain escrow is created with the matching sides token funds),